LibCrowds/marc-code-lists/README.md

-# marc-country-codes.js
+# marc-code-lists

-MARC Code List for Countries, primarily for use in Select2(https://select2.github.io/) select boxes.
+MARC code lists primarily for use in Select2(https://select2.github.io/) select boxes.